ebi-shirinbegi/pass-validator/readme.md

 ## How it Works:

 When you type your password, it runs the validatePassword() function.
-This checks somethings:
+This checks below conditions:

 Is the password between 8 and 16 letters and numbers?
 Does it have letters and at least one digit?